 As ski structures evolved, so too did the capabilities of stonegrinding machines.
 Fast forward to 2015 and Finn Sisu decided to raise the bar for Nordic ski maintenance once again with its purchase of the Wintersteiger Omega RS 150—a semi-automated stonegrinding machine with software that rivaled that of some of the most advanced machines out there.
 One of only five in the United States at the time, the Omega RS 150 was built-to-order, with each subsequent machine produced being an upgrade over the previous.
 Paired with the more aggressive Micro 1, the new Omega RS 150 and Micro 1 perfectly complemented each other, with the Micro 1 flattening and thoroughly removing damaged base material, and the Omega RS 150 cleaning and carefully structuring the blanked base.

 Around rolls 2020 and, in the midst of other prominent events, Paul Suomi from Vail’s Ski and Snowboard Academy offers Finn Sisu the opportunity to acquire a Wintersteiger Race NC, the finest, fully programmable stonegrinding machine Wintersteiger offers.
-With a total of only 11 of these machines in existence, and only 2 of those 11 machines residing in the United States, Finn Sisu jumped at the chance to move 1 of those 2 machines to the new store location in Lauderdale, MN.
-Used almost exclusively by ski manufactures like Salomon, Atomic, and Fischer, and national ski teams like Austria, Germany, Sweden, and Norway, these CNC machines produce the most accurate and precise structures grind techs can dream up.
+With a total of about a dozen of these machines in existence, and only 3 of those machines residing in the United States, Finn Sisu jumped at the chance to move 1 of those 3 machines to the new store location in Lauderdale, MN.
+Used almost exclusively by ski manufactures like Salomon, Atomic, and Fischer, and national ski teams like Austria, Germany, Sweden, and Norway, these two-axis CNC (computer numerical control) machines produce the most accurate and precise reproducible structures grind techs can dream up.
 Working in tandem with the Omega RS 150, the Race NC and Omega RS 150 make, arguably, the most capable duo of stonegrinding machines anywhere in the United States with the potential to deliver some of the best grinds available to skiers in the Nordic racing community.

 At the end of the day, the relationship between Finn Sisu and Wintersteiger spans nearly three decades in addition to three stonegrinding machines.
 Located in Salt Lake City, UT where they warehouse parts and supplies, Wintersteiger USA’s excellent customer service has been paramount to the closeness of this relationship, with Wintersteiger USA offering real-time tech support alongside their team of regional tech representatives who provide onsite consultations and servicing for their machines.